saccharomycetes/commonsense-with-KG/README.md

 The "T5_eval_maker.py '' is used to transform the raw 5 benchmarks into T5 forms data.

-The train&eval folder contains the train & evalation code for the 4 model sets mentioned in the paper: Roberta and T5 for J loss and I loss.
+The train&eval folder contains the train & evalation code for the 2 model sets mentioned in the paper: Roberta and T5.
 ​
 To run the data process codes:
 ```